baptistepras/spherical-teacher-student-perceptron/README.md

 For `noise_std`, using a value `closer to 0` will lead to less noise, and a more linearly separable dataset.
 A value `further from 0` will lead to more noise (which could lead to unexploitable results).

-To avoid under- or over-training, keep `N` about `10 times bigger` than `D` minimum.
-Replace 10 by the number of folds you put in your cross-validation.
+To avoid under- or over-training, keep `N 8 times bigger` than `D` minimum.

 The loss `error-counting` cannot be used with the method `gradient`.